Vaccine: Genetic vaccine

+Genetic vaccines are based on the principle of uptake of a nucleic acid into cells, whereupon a protein is produced according to the nucleic acid template.
+This protein is usually the immunodominant antigen of the pathogen or a surface protein that enables the formation of neutralizing antibodies.
 The subgroup of genetic vaccines encompass viral vector vaccines, RNA vaccines and DNA vaccines.

 Viral vector

 Viral vector vaccines use a safe virus to insert pathogen genes in the body to produce specific antigens, such as surface proteins, to stimulate an immune response.
+Viruses being researched for use as viral vectors include adenovirus, vaccinia virus, and VSV.

 RNA

 An mRNA vaccine (or RNA vaccine) is a novel type of vaccine which is composed of the nucleic acid RNA, packaged within a vector such as lipid nanoparticles.
 Among the COVID-19 vaccines are a number of RNA vaccines to combat the COVID-19 pandemic and some have been approved or have received emergency use authorization in some countries.
-For example, the Pfizer-BioNTech vaccine and Moderna mRNA vaccine are approved for use in adults (with Pfizer vaccine also fully approved for teens aged 16 to 17) in the US.
+For example, the Pfizer-BioNTech vaccine and Moderna mRNA vaccine are approved for use in adults and children in the US.

 DNA

-DNA vaccination – The proposed mechanism is the insertion and expression of viral or bacterial DNA in human or animal cells (enhanced by the use of electroporation), triggering immune system recognition.
-Some cells of the immune system that recognize the proteins expressed will mount an attack against these proteins and cells expressing them.
-Because these cells live for a very long time, if the pathogen that normally expresses these proteins is encountered at a later time, they will be attacked instantly by the immune system.
-One potential advantage of DNA vaccines is that they are very easy to produce and store.
+A DNA vaccine uses a DNA plasmid (pDNA)) that encodes for an antigenic protein originating from the pathogen upon which the vaccine will be targeted. pDNA is inexpensive, stable, and relatively safe, making it an excellent option for vaccine delivery.

-In August 2021, Indian authorities gave emergency approval to ZyCoV-D. Developed by Cadila Healthcare, it is the first DNA vaccine approved for humans.
+This approach offers a number of potential advantages over traditional approaches, including the stimulation of both B- and T-cell responses, improved vaccine stability, the absence of any infectious agent and the relative ease of large-scale manufacture.